hteumeuleu/caniemail/_features/css-widows.md

 ---
 title: "widows"
-description: "Sets the minimum number of lines in a block container that must be shown at the top of a page, region, or column."
+description: "Sets the minimum number of lines in a block container split on a new page, region or column."
 category: css
-keywords: column
+keywords: columns
 last_test_date: "2024-05-03"
 test_url: "/tests/css-widows.html"
 test_results_url: "https://testi.at/proj/6vd8udzx1b5l1vrnsr"